jlorlop980/codemberCPP/ch1/README.md

 ### 1º Step
 Reload de cmake project
 ### 2º Step
-Compile teh project, the script will be on the binaries folder At the root of he project (ch1/)
+Compile the project, the script will be on the binaries folder.
+At the root of he project (ch1/) do:
 ```bash
 mkdir build
 cd build